DIDSR/LCD_CT/README.rst

 Getting Started
 ---------------

-After installing review the LCD RST Documentation https://lcd-ct.readthedocs.io/en/latest/ and the demos to learn how to use the tool to assess low contrast detectability and to learn more about selecting and optimizing model observers for your task.
+After installing review the LCD RST Documentation https://lcd-ct.readthedocs.io/en/latest/ and the demos to learn how to use the tool to assess low contrast detectability:

+- demo_xx
+- demo_xx

 Contribute
 ----------